 Once the crust has cooled to room temperature, pour in the filling, using a spatula to smooth out the top slightly.
 Then back into the oven it goes for another 15 minutes.
 That’s it!

-- Key lime pie uses a shallow 9-inch x 1.5-inch pie pan, as opposed to the deeper pie dish you’ll typically see used in something like apple pie.
+- Key lime pie uses a regular 9-inch x 1.5-inch pie pan, as opposed to the deep pie dish you’ll typically see used in something like apple pie.

 - While a homemade graham cracker crust recipe will taste the best, you can get away with using a store-bought graham cracker crust if you’re short on time.